Danny-NG-9999/Professional-Projects/E-Commerce/README.md

 - Lead Conversion: Digital acquisition channels — particularly organic search, paid search, and direct traffic — drive strong funnel performance, though there remains significant potential to optimize conversion rates and enhance overall marketing efficiency.

 ### 1️⃣ Operational Performance
-- Growth & Seasonality: Olist demonstrates consistent year-over-year growth, with pronounced and predictable sales peaks during the New Year and summer seasons.
+- Growth & Seasonality: Olist demonstrates consistent year-over-year growth, with pronounced and predictable sales peaks during the Spring and Summer seasons.
 These seasonal patterns emphasize the importance of proactive inventory management and demand forecasting to optimize stock levels and resource allocation.
 - Market Concentration: Order volumes and customer activity are predominantly concentrated in major metropolitan regions—especially São Paulo and Rio de Janeiro.
 This indicates that geographic optimization and logistics efficiency within these high-density hubs are critical to maximizing revenue potential.
 - Product Strategy: The “Health and Beauty” and “Sports & Leisure” categories lead in both sales volume and revenue contribution, positioning them as Olist’s primary growth drivers and strategic focus areas.
 - Cross-Selling Opportunities: An analysis of the correlation matrix among the top five product categories (which collectively account for ~70% of total revenue) revealed limited cross-selling potential.
 This suggests minimal opportunity for bundled promotions, though targeted investments in fast-growing, high-margin categories remain strategically viable.